Createdd/Writing/2021/articles/buyCryptoArt.md

 This was written on **18.02.2021**.
 I cannot monitor all of my articles.
 There is a high probability that when you read this article the tips are outdated and the processes have changed.

+I also have affiliate links with Binance and Bitpanda.
+If you sign up with my link I will get a percentage.
+Everyone can apply for those links.
+I am not associated with those services in any other way.
+As this is a step by step tutorial, I use the services I see fit in the time of writing.

 ## Hop in